Join our No Code Enterprise RAG webinar

 Unsupervised Learning

-Example: Clustering customers into different segments based on purchasing behavior without pre-labeled categories.
+Example: Clustering customers into different segments based on purchasing behaviour without pre-labeled categories.

 User Prompt